-As previous PageFair analysis illustrates, personally identifiable data (PII) will become toxic except where it has been obtained and used with consent once the General Data Protection Regulation is applied in May 2018.
+As previous PageFair analysis illustrates, personal data will become toxic except where it has been obtained and used with consent once the General Data Protection Regulation is applied in May 2018.

-The GDPR does indeed provide for “legitimate interest” as a legal basis for using PII without obtaining consent.
+The GDPR does indeed provide for “legitimate interest” as a legal basis for using personal data without obtaining consent.
 A legitimate interest provision was also included in the previous Data Protection Directive 95/46/EC.
-However, the GDPR now includes an explicit mention of direct marketing as a legitimate interest (in Recital 47), which has lured many adtech businesses into the comfortable but erroneous supposition that they will not have to ask people for permission use their PII.
+However, the GDPR now includes an explicit mention of direct marketing as a legitimate interest (in Recital 47), which has lured many adtech businesses into the comfortable but erroneous supposition that they will not have to ask people for permission use their personal data.

 The objective of the “legitimate interest” provision is to give controllers “necessary flexibility for data controllers for situations where there is no undue impact on data subjects”.
 The Article 29 Working Party cautioned that it is not to be used “on the basis that it is less constraining than the other grounds”.
 In other words, it is not a get-out-of-jail-free card.